 - SPRING 2011 - Composting: Vermicomposting & Green Cones Project - The Vermicomposting & Green Cones Project was an I.R.A. and Greenovation funded project as submitted by SustainableCI Academic Affairs Intern, Judy Gamboa.
 These would be the first composting projects for CI and would be a springboard to future composting and waste management campaigns.

 "GO GREEN" CI!

 For updates on these and other campus sustainability projects, follow us @SustainableCI (Facebook, Instagram, Twitter)

-The MSFT webpages contain file attachments which may require a download of the following application(s):
+The CI Sustainability webpages contain file attachments which may require a download of the following application(s):